aldialvayadi2/simple-tools-security-scanner-kubernetes/README.md

 # Simple-Tools-Security-Scanner-Kubernetes
 Simple tools based on MCP architecture using Hexstrike AI as a base code.
-This PoC demonstrates a privacy-preserving Kubernetes security scanner that integrates multiple open-source security tools via an MCP Server and processes results using a locally hosted LLM or using LLM service like Cursort, Claude, etc.
+This PoC demonstrates a privacy-preserving Kubernetes security scanner that integrates multiple open-source security tools via an MCP Server and processes results using a locally hosted LLM or using LLM service like Cursor, Claude, etc.

 ## Objectives & Success Criteria
 ### Objectives